Iuliu Hossu: Great National Assembly of Alba Iulia

-In November 1918 Bishop Hossu was nominated representative by right in the National Assemby of all Romanians in Hungary, which declared the Union of Transylvania with Romania on 1 December 1918.
+In November 1918 Hossu was nominated representative by right in the National Assembly of all Romanians in Hungary, which declared the Union of Transylvania with Romania on 1 December 1918.
 On 1 December 1918 Hossu read the Resolution of the National Assembly in front of the crowds gathered in Alba Iulia, preceding it with the following words: "Brethren, the hour of fulfillment is this one, when God Almighty is speaking out His centuries-old longing for justice through His faithful people.
 Today, by our decision, Greater Romania is achieved, one and indivisible, all Romanians from these lands happily calling: We are joining forever our Motherland, Romania! [..]
 Justice has prevailed".
 Next day, at Iuliu Maniu's proposal, the High National Romanian Council mandated representatives Vasile Goldiș, Alexandru Vaida-Voevod, Iuliu Hossu, and Miron Cristea to go to King Ferdinand I and present him with the Resolution of the National Assembly.

 Kingdom of Romania

 Hossu was named as the Bishop of Cluj-Gherla when the see was transferred on 5 June 1930 and Pope Pius XI later appointed him as the Apostolic Administrator of Maramureș from 1930 until 1931 when a successor for that diocese was named.
-Hossu was named an Assistant at the Pontifical Throne on 16 September 1936 which made him a Monsignor.
+Hossu was named an Assistant at the Pontifical Throne on 16 September 1936 which made him a monsignor.
 He also made the Apostolic Administrator of Oradea Mare from 1941 until 1947 when Pope Pius XII appointed him as such.